Winter Solstice on Thursday, December 21, 2024

-Doug Wenztel of the Shaver’s Creek Environmental Center says there’s a bright side as well.
+Doug Wenztel of Penn States Shaver’s Creek Environmental Center says there’s a bright side as well.
 This is an opportunity to go out and explore your local areas and see a different landscape.
+Each year the Center has a Winter Solstice Stroll.

 WHY ARE THERE STILL LEAVES ON THE TREES?